-This article on the British War Medal and will explain what the medal is and why it was awarded.
-I have written articles about the other First World War campaign medals which can be viewed by clicking on the links below:
+This article is about the British War Medal and will explain what the medal is, why it was awarded and how it can help you research soldiers who served in the British Army during the First World War.
+I have written more articles on the other First World War campaign medals as well as guides to help you research British Army soldiers:

 I offer a First World War Soldier Research Service.